Dyskos/Pointers-Primer/README.md

 A **pointer** is a *type* of variable that "points" to something by holding the *value* of the "address" of that something.

 An **address** is a *value* that refers to some specific piece of hardware.
-Most addresses &mdash; nearly all, even &mdash; refer to somewhere in RAM.
+Most addresses &ndash; nearly all, even &ndash; refer to somewhere in RAM.
 *Everything* in your computer has an address, however!
 Some addresses can be read but not written to, some can be written to but not read, and some simply don't map to anything at all.